ThilinaRajapakse/simpletransformers/docs/_pages/about.md

 ---

-Minimal Mistakes is designed, developed, and maintained by Michael Rose.
-Just another boring, tattooed, designer from Buffalo New York.
+Simple Transformers is developed, maintained, and updated by Thilina Rajapakse with the help of all these wonderful [contributors](https://github.com/ThilinaRajapakse/simpletransformers#contributors-)!